-High resources utilization by any process slows down a Windows operating system and one of the services that could cause it is utcsvc.exe process which at times, is known to cause high CPU and Disk usage.
+High resource utilization by any process slows down a Windows operating system and one of the services that could cause it is utcsvc.exe process which at times, is known to cause high CPU and Disk usage.

 UTCSVC high CPU and Disk usage

 Microsoft is committed to making its Windows 10 product better.
 One of the most effective methods to do so is by collecting customer feedback, analyzing their problems and pushing the resolution through updates.
 Microsoft collects this information through the Universal Telemetry Client (UTC) software which in turn runs a service named Diagnostic Tracking Service or DiagTrack.
 It is an executable file that could be translated to Service Host.
-While the process usually doesn’t cause problems, if it results in high resources utilization, you could consider disabling the service.
+While the process usually doesn’t cause problems, if it results in high resource utilization, you could consider disabling the service.

 Says Microsoft about this process-

 We collect information about you, your devices, applications and networks, and your use of those devices, applications and networks.
 Examples of data we collect include your name, email address, preferences and interests; browsing, search and file history; phone call and SMS data; device configuration and sensor data; and application usage.

 1] Disable Connected User Experience & Telemetry Service using Service Manager

 For standalone systems, we could disable the Connected User Experience & Telemetry service to resolve the issue.

 The Connected User Experiences and Telemetry service enables features that support in-application and connected user experiences.
 Additionally, this service manages the event driven collection and transmission of diagnostic and usage information (used to improve the experience and quality of the Windows Platform) when the diagnostics and usage privacy option settings are enabled under Feedback and Diagnostics.